google/WebFundamentals/src/content/en/fundamentals/accessibility/01-focus/focus-eight.md

  1. If the user presses `Esc`, close the modal.
 This is very helpful because it allows the user to close the modal without searching for a specific close button, and it benefits even users who are using a mouse.
  1. When the modal is closed, hide it and the background overlay, and restore focus to the previously-focused element saved earlier.

-This straightforward procedure gives you a usable, non-frustrating modal window that everyone can use effectively.
+This procedure gives you a usable, non-frustrating modal window that everyone can use effectively.

+For more details, you can examine this <a href="https://github.com/udacity/ud891/blob/gh-pages/lesson2-focus/07-modals-and-keyboard-traps/modal.js" target="_blank">sample code</a>, and view a <a href="https://github.com/udacity/ud891/blob/gh-pages/lesson2-focus/07-modals-and-keyboard-traps/solution" target="_blank">live example</a> in action.